JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

    * Entry point code, like `MainActivity.kt` in our sample, needs to be in the `androidApp` module to properly build the Android app.
    * All [expected and actual declarations](https://kotlinlang.org/docs/multiplatform/multiplatform-expect-actual.html)
      need to stay in the source sets of the common module (`composeApp` in our example) to be available for all platforms.
+     As you set up the dependency of `androidApp` on `composeApp`, the declarations are going to be available in entry point code as well.

 2. Rename the `androidApp/src/androidMain` directory to `main`.
 3. If everything is configured correctly, the imports in the `androidApp/src/main/.../MainActivity.kt` file work